 4. Randomly stick props and Styrofoam balls onto the wreath.

 5. Wrap hanger hook with black electrical tape and it’s ready to hang on your front door.

 Honestly, my finished craft looks a bit different from the video one.
-I personally love to have black color pair with orange color when come to this holiday decoration.
+I personally love to have a black color pair with orange color when coming to decoration for this festival.

 Thus, I only applied orange fine glitter to the Styrofoam balls.
 And I also choose props that will glow in the dark and skip the step of applying glitter on the props.